 The Fire Station Open House is held every Saturday morning at fire stations all around Singapore.
-We paid a visit to the Sengkang Fire Station for a fun, morning outing.
+We paid a visit to the Sengkang Fire Station for a fun, morning outing with children.

 “ONE, TWO, THREE… FIRE!”

 The firefighter springs into action and yanks on layers of his fire-protective suit, oxygen tank, and gas mask.
 Speed is of the essence.
 There is a fire raging somewhere in Singapore.

 This was the scenario given to the firefighter who was required to don his gear within 1 minute 15 seconds.

 And, cheering him on, a crowd of dads, mums, and kids counted down the seconds – all part of the show-and-tell at Sengkang Fire Station’s Open House.

 Experiencing cabin fever?